-Registration for the webinar, “Back to School: Financial Education and Consumer Financial Protection Information Resources for Educators and Parents,” is now open (opens new window).
+Registration for the webinar, “Back to School: Financial Education and Consumer Financial Protection Information Resources for Educators and Parents,” is now open (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) .
 The webinar is scheduled to begin at 2 p.m.
 Eastern and will run approximately 45 minutes.
 Participants will be able to log into the webinar and view it on their computers or mobile devices using the registration link.
 They should allow pop-ups from this website.

 Staff from the NCUA’s Office of Consumer Financial Protection, FDIC’s Division of Depositor and Consumer Protection and CFPB’s Office of Financial Education will detail the NCUA’s financial literacy and consumer financial protection resources, provide an overview of the FDIC’s Money Smart for Young People education program, and highlight CFPB resources to aid parents with managing finances.
 The agencies will also discuss approaches to financial literacy education during COVID-19.

 Participants can submit questions anytime during the presentation or in advance by emailing WebinarQuestions@ncua.gov.
 The email’s subject line should read, “Back to School: Financial Education Resources for Educators and Parents.”